-On November 22, 2019, the Company renewed the Normal Course Issuer Bid ("NCIB").
-Under the terms of the renewed NCIB, the Company may purchase for cancellation up to 5,995,340 of its common shares at market prices.
-At September 30, 2020, the Company had not repurchased any of its common shares under the renewed NCIB.
+The Company renewed its existing Normal Course Issuer Bid ("NCIB") on November 24, 2020.
+Under the terms of the NCIB, the Company may purchase for cancellation up to an authorized number of common shares over a twelvemonth period.
+Any shares acquired will be at the market price of the shares at the time of acquisition.